Introduction

 normalizers="default")

-Now we create a SpanFlowSimilarity
+Now we create a SpanFlowSimilarity, which

-is a special form of SpanSimilarity
+is a special form of SpanSimilarity that allows us to

 specify the Waterman-Smith-Beyer alignment algorithm.